flight-blender

 BYPASS_AUTH_TOKEN_VERIFICATION integer Set this as 1 if you are using it locally or using NoAuth or Dummy tokens.
 NOTE Please remove this field totally for any production deployments, as it will bypass token verification and will be a security risk.

-ALLOWED_HOSTS string This is used in Django.
-It is recommended that if you are not using IS_DEBUG above, then this needs to be set as the domain name.
+ALLOWED_HOSTS string Comma-separated list of allowed hostnames.
+If you are not using IS_DEBUG above, then this needs to be set as the domain name.
 If you are using IS_DEBUG above, then the system automatically allows all hosts.

 REDIS_HOST string Flight Blender uses Redis as the backend.
 You can use localhost if you are running Redis locally.